Manonsigilla/Manonsigilla/README.md

 <h2 align="left">Hi 👋!
 My name is Manon and I'm a student developper from Belgium currently in France</h2>

-- 🔭 I’m currently working on HTML, CSS, Python, PHP, React (JS), MySQL
+- 🔭 I’m currently working on HTML, CSS, Python, PHP, React (JS), MySQL, WordPress
-- 🌱 I’m currently learning WordPress
+- 🌱 I’m currently student at La Plateforme, Marseille for "Bachelor IT" formation
 - 👯 I’m looking to collaborate on React, PHP, Python, MySQL
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->